LD4P/sinopia/architecture.md

 ### Create New Profile

-### Loading Profile
+### Loading Resource Template contained in a Profile

-Option 1: Select Profile from Most Used
+Option 1: Select Resource Template from a List
-   1. Profile pulled from database
+   1. Resource Template pulled from database
    2. Profile loaded into Editor
    3. User redirected to Editor with that Profile (next step)